The shipping costs are rising, contact us for a real-time quote.

 Misconception 3: MOQ Is a Non-Negotiable Rule

-Some clients view MOQ as a rigid standard, but in reality, understanding the logic behind MOQ can help you negotiate more flexible solutions.
+Some clients view MOQ as a rigid standard, but in reality, understanding the logic behind MOQ can help you negotiate more flexible solutions based on production scheduling, tooling amortization, and material batch management.

 🔍 Why Do Manufacturers Set MOQs?